techfolios/template-old/essays/making-it-complicated-to-make-it-simple.md

 People love a challenge.
 People also love make things simpler because they like it easy.
 Sounds complicated, well, that's because it is.

 Semantic Ui, while a struggle at first, is a necessary evil.
 It allows you to have a much easier time in creating websites that are much appealing and would work on so many diverse devices.
-There are other options of course, but Semantic UI is one that works well as an add-on rather that a replacement to HTML and CSS.
+There are other options of course, but Semantic UI is one that works well as an add-on rather that a replacement to HTML and CSS, and of course, is the only one that I am aware of.

+First time working with something like this and it takes quite a bit to get used to.